 Description and Scope

-The European Institute for Innovation through Health Data (i~HD) is being formed as one of the key sustainable entities arising from the Electronic Health Records for Clinical Research (EHR4CR) and SemanticHealthNet projects, in collaboration with several other European projects and initiatives supported by the European Commission (see Appendix 4). i~HD has been established as a European not for profit body, registered in Belgium through Royal Assent.
+The European Institute for Innovation through Health Data (i~HD) is formed as one of the key sustainable entities arising from the Electronic Health Records for Clinical Research (EHR4CR) and SemanticHealthNet projects, in collaboration with several other European projects and initiatives supported by the European Commission (see Appendix 4). i~HD has been established as a European not for profit body, registered in Belgium through Royal Assent.
 It will itself be governed by its member stakeholders, public and private, through an elected Board and officers.
 It will be financed by a mixture of membership subscriptions, fees from providing services including certification and accreditation, specific project grants and other income from education, training and expert advisory roles.

 To become the European organization of reference for guiding and catalyzing the best, most efficient and trustworthy uses of health data and interoperability, for optimizing health and knowledge discovery1.